 during September 1933, Fairey were working on the T.S.R.
 II.
 It would be this improved design that Fairey submitted to the Air Ministry in response to Specification S.15/33 calling for a

 the 17th April 1934 with eighty six Swordfish aircraft being ordered the following April.
-The Swordfish Mk I would be

-No. 825 Naval Air Squadron, who at the time were using Fairey Seals, operating from HMS Glorious were the first to be equipped with the type during July 1936, a further three squadrons had their
+No. 825 Naval Air Squadron, who at the time were using Fairey Seals, operating from HMS Glorious (77) were the first to be equipped with the type during July 1936, a further three squadrons had their

 1938 the Swordfish was the Fleet Air Arms only torpedo-bomber.

-involved in action, followed on the 13th April by HMS Warspite Swordfishes scoring the first FAA sinking of a U-boat, U-64.
+torpedoes by the type operationally, followed on the 13th April 1940 by HMS Warspite (03) floatplane Swordfish scoring the first Fleet Air Arm sinking of a U-boat, U-64.

-the first time when on the 23rd May 1943 an aircraft from No. 819 Naval Air Squadron flying from HMS Archer attacked and sank U-752 in the Mid-Atlantic.
+on the 23rd May 1943 an aircraft from No. 819 Naval Air Squadron flying from HMS Archer (D78) attacked and sank U-752 in the Mid-Atlantic.

 HMS Ark Royal (91) attacked and jammed the rudder of the battleship.
 However, the following year on the 12th February 1942 a disastrous attack as part of 'Operation Fuller', also known as the Channel Dash, saw all six Swordfish aircraft flying

 from RAF Manston shot down trying to attack the Gneisenau, Scharnhorst and Prinz Eugen as they tried to escape through the English Channel.
 Of the 18 aircrew only 5 survived.
 It was during this

-attack that the first Victoria Cross was awarded to a member of the Fleet Air Arm when Lieutenant Commander Esmonde was posthumously awarded the medal.
+attack that the first Victoria Cross was awarded to a member of the Fleet Air Arm when Lieutenant Commander Eugene Esmonde was posthumously awarded the medal.
 As a result no further large attacks of

 this type were made by the aircraft.

 At its height at least twenty six squadrons used the type, fulfilling a variety of roles with the Fleet Air Arm and Coastal Command.
 This included mine laying, convoy protection and training, and

-when No. 836 Squadron was disbanded on the 21st May 1945 the Swordfish's front line service ended and during the Second World War it was credited with sinking fourteen U-boats.
+when No. 836 Naval Air Squadron was disbanded on the 21st May 1945 the Swordfish's front line service ended and during the Second World War it was credited with sinking fourteen U-boats.
 Perhaps

-the biggest compliment to the Swordfish is its durability and that when Nos 415 and 119 Squadron had their Fairey Albacores
+the biggest compliment to the Swordfish is its durability and that when No. 415 and 119 Squadron had their Fairey Albacores

 replaced it was for the Swordfish, the very aircraft the Albacore had been intended to replace.